DataJohann/cryptocurrencies/README.md

 # Step 1: Getting all the files in your machine and your environment set up

-1. Clone this repo to your local machine
+## 1. Clone this repo to your local machine
+## 2. Install conda package manager for python:

+    Install Anaconda for Mac
+    Step 1.
+Go to the Anaconda Distribution Page

+    Step 2 Click Download, and select the latest Python version.

+    Step 3 Follow the steps in the visual installer!

+    Install Anaconda for Windows
+    Step 1.
+Go to the Anaconda Distribution Page

+    Step 2.
+Click Download, and select the latest Python version.

+    Step 3.
+Open the installer and follow the instructions to complete the installation.

+    Important!
+Please ensure that you check the box that says "add to PATH" when installing on PC.

-2. Create a new environment to hold our libraries by running the following command in your terminal:
+## 3. Create a new environment to hold our libraries by running the following command in your terminal:

     conda create -n crypto_tracker --file <path to requirements.txt file you just cloned> python=3.7